-- b.
-What are the most common reasons for performing EIMC? - i.
-Medical - ii.
-Cultural - iii. religious - c.
-List at least two indications and two contraindications for male circumcision See below - d.
-What are the potential benefits of EIMC?
+- a.
+How would you define EIMC? - b.
+What are the most common reasons for performing EIMC? - c.
+List at least two indications and two contraindications for male circumcision - d.
+What are the potential benefits of EIMC? - e.
+What are the risks involved in EIMC?